kanaka/mal/process/guide.md

   to print a startup header:
   "(println (str \"Mal [\" \*host-language\* \"]\"))".

+* Ensure that the REPL environment contains definitions for `time-ms`, `string?`, `number?`, `seq`, and `conj`.
+It doesn't really matter what they do at this stage: they just need to be defined.
+Making them functions that raise a "not implemented" exception would be fine.

 Now go to the top level, run the step A tests:
 ```